tlswg/tls13-spec/draft-ietf-tls-tls13.md

   client, with the client's first preference first.
   Values are defined in {{cipher-suites}}.

-compression_methods
+legacy_compression_methods
 : Versions of TLS before 1.3 supported compression and the list of compression methods was supplied in this field.
-For any TLS 1.3 ClientHello, this field MUST contain only the "null" compression method with the code point of 0.
+For any TLS 1.3 ClientHello, this vector MUST contain exactly one byte set to zero, which corresponds to the "null" compression method in prior versions of TLS.
 If a TLS 1.3 ClientHello is received with any other value in this field, the server MUST generate a fatal "illegal_parameter" alert.
 Note that TLS 1.3 servers may receive TLS 1.2 or prior ClientHellos which contain